In this post, I’m going to share with you the Ultimate Guide to Teething!

 Teething Tantrums: Irritability And Crying

-The discomfort experienced while teething will probably mean that your baby will be more irritable than usual and this can present itself in short bursts throughout the day, or for longer periods of time until the tooth appears.
+The discomfort experienced when a new tooth is emerging will probably mean that your baby will be more irritable than usual and this can present itself in short bursts throughout the day, or for longer periods of time until the tooth appears.

 Excessive crying can also be rather hard to handle and again this can vary from baby to baby.